olekaspt/Lab05/README.md

 Implement two functions to calculate a factorial of integer number, one using recursion and the other using a stack.

 ## Task 2 Using the recursive implementation of Queensolver, switch it to use a stack.

-Using the recursive implementation for Queensolver.
+Using the recursive starter implementation for Queensolver.
 Switch it to use a stack.

 You will need to provide screen shots of just one valid solution of a queen placed on a 8X8 board.
-You MUST use a stack.
+You MUST use a stack (you can use any STL container and use it like a stack).
 This will go into your Lab report.

 You can stop after getting a single valid solution.